Women with endometriosis can sometimes experience a number of complications.

 - severe bleeding inside the tummy

-- a blood clot in the leg (deep vein thrombosis) or lungs (pulmonary embolism)
+- a blood clot in the leg DVT (deep vein thrombosis) or lungs (pulmonary embolism)

 Before having surgery, talk to your surgeon about the benefits and possible risks involved.